 Druid Hall is located at 2412 Ames Avenue in North Omaha.
 An important landmark in the Saratoga neighborhood, the building was finished in 1914, and on April 5 2015, it will celebrate its 100 year anniversary!
 After opening and being occupied by several other fraternities, the Most Worshipful Prince Hall Grand Lodge of Nebraska has been located in Druid Hall since 1968.

 Building a Community Hub

 Druid Hall is significant not only to the ethnic history of Omaha but also to the fraternal history of Omaha.
 Three prestigious fraternities have either leased or owned Druid Hall over the last century.
-Woodmen of the World, D Louis Black Post #3421 Veterans of Foreign War and the Most Worshipful Prince Hall Grand Lodge of Nebraska.
+Woodmen of the World, D Louis Black Post #3421 Veterans of Foreign War and since 1968, the Most Worshipful Prince Hall Grand Lodge of Nebraska.

 Omaha architect Joseph P. Guth was commissioned to design Druid Hall.
 Guth was born and trained in Germany and worked in the engineering department of the Union Pacific Railway in Omaha until 1887, when he decided to start an independent career.
 He built several prominent buildings in that era of Omaha’s history, including the Prague Hotel in 1898, the Omaha Casket Company in 1905, and several other commercial and residential buildings.
 Guth was also fraternally connected with the Benevolent Order of the Elks.